BBBA(LEGAL) - ELECTIONS: CONDUCTING ELECTIONS

 Notice of the election shall be published at least once, not earlier than the 30th day or later than the tenth day before election day, in a newspaper published within the district's boundaries or in a newspaper of general circulation in the district if none is published within the district's boundaries.
 The board shall retain a copy of the published notice that contains the name of the newspaper and the date of publication.
 Election Code 4.003(a)(1), (c), .005(a)

-In addition to the notice described above, not later than the 21st day before election day, the district shall post a copy of the notice on the bulletin board used for posting notices of the meetings of the board.
+In addition to the notice described above, not later than the 21st day before election day, a county shall post a copy of a notice of election provided to the county [see Notice to County Clerk and Voter Registrar, below], which must include the location of each polling place, on the county's internet website, if the county maintains a website.
+A district may post a copy of the notice on the bulletin board used for posting notices of the meetings of the board.
+If a county does not maintain a website, the district shall post a copy of the notice of the election on the bulletin board used for posting notice of meetings of the board.
 The notice must remain posted continuously through election day.
 The person posting the notice shall make a record at the time of posting stating the date and place of posting.
 The person shall sign the record and deliver it to the board after the last posting is made.
 Election Code 4.003(b), .005(b)

 A district that maintains a website must post the notice described above on the internet website of the district.
 Election Code 85.007(d)